addyosmani/backbone-fundamentals/index.md

 Let's explore Views a little further using a simple JavaScript example.
 Below we can see a function that creates a single Todo view, consuming both a model instance and a controller instance.

-We define a ```render()``` utility within our view which is responsible for rendering the contents of the ```todoModel``` using a JavaScript templating engine ([Underscore](http://underscorejs.org "Underscore.js") templating) and updating the contents of our view, referenced by ```todoEl```.

-The ```todoModel``` then adds our ```render()``` callback as one of its subscribers, so that through the Observer pattern it can trigger the view to update when the model changes.

-You may wonder where user interaction comes into play here.
-When users click on any elements within the view, it's not the view's responsibility to know what to do next.
-A Controller makes this decision.
-In our sample implementation, this is achieved by adding an event listener to ```todoEl``` which will delegate handling the click behavior back to the controller, passing the model information along with it in case it's needed.

-The benefit of this architecture is that each component plays its own separate role in making the application function as needed.

 ```javascript
 var buildTodoView = function ( todoModel, todoController ) {
   var base       = document.createElement('div'),